twr/mssqlvm/README.md

 Overview
 --------
-Quick and easy setup of Microsoft SQL Server 2000 Desktop Engine on Windows XP vm in VirtualBox on Mac OS X (and possibly linux, but not tested).
+Quick and easy setup of Microsoft SQL Server 2000 Desktop Engine on Windows XP VM in the VirtualBox on Mac OS X.

-Installation of Microsoft SQL Server Management Studio Express.
+It also installs Microsoft SQL Server Management Studio Express.

-Configures host-only adapter on the vm.
+Host-only adapter is configured on the VM (one is also set up in the VirtualBox if none with IP 192.168.56.1 is found).

+Two snapshots are taken - before and after configuration of DB on the VM.
+This could be useful if for some reason there is an error during setup.

+It uses Windows XP images from http://www.modern.ie/ that are valid for max 90 days.

 Usage